ej-otilla/ej-otilla/README.md

 # Hello, world! 👋

 ### My name is Evan James Otilla, but you can call me Evan or EJ.
 I am a first-year student in the Interactive Design program, majoring in Web Design and Development at SAIT.
+I'm passionate about creating digital experiences that connect with users by combining aesthetics and functionality.

 ## Skills

-- Graphic Design (Adobe Photoshop, Illustrator)
+- **Graphic Design**: Proficient in Adobe Photoshop and Illustrator, with experience in creating visual identities and branding materials.
-- Video Editing (Adobe Premiere Pro)
+- **Video Editing**: Skilled in Adobe Premiere Pro for crafting engaging video content.
-- Version Control (Git, GitHub)
+- **Version Control**: Experienced in using Git and GitHub for collaborative projects and version control.

 ## Favourite Music Artists